 Knowing who can sign a certificate of insurance seems pretty straightforward: there’s only one signature field on the standard ACORD 25, for example, and it’s labeled “Authorized Representative.”
 That means the person authorized to sign the certificate.
 And while that seems like an obvious answer, it’s surprising how often it’s not.

-We get a lot of attention here at myCOI for certificates of insurance issues and answers.
+We get a lot of attention here at illumend, from myCOI for certificates of insurance issues and answers.
 We sometimes get contractors saying “look, this project is already behind schedule and I know what my insurance is, why can’t I just print it out and sign it myself?”
 The answer is because you’re not the person issuing the certificate.
 Your broker is.
 Yes, you pay your broker for the insurance, but that doesn’t mean you should be signing COIs.

 Trust us.
 Do a search for “contractor lied about insurance” and read the horror stories.
 You don’t want to be in those stories.